perpetual-s/Gemi/README.md

 #### Important: macOS Security Notice
 When downloading Gemi from GitHub, macOS may show a security warning because it's not distributed through the App Store.
 This is normal for open-source apps.

 **Why this happens**: Gemi is an open-source app that prioritizes your privacy.
-We chose not to enroll in Apple's Developer Program ($99/year) because:
+I chose not to enroll in Apple's Developer Program ($99/year) because:
 - It would require sharing user analytics with Apple
 - Privacy software should be free and open
 - The money is better spent on development